duanemay/chatgpt-cli/README.md

 chatgpt-cli chat --session-file session.json
 ```

 The `--model`, `--role`, `--temperature`, `--max-tokens`, and `--top-p` flags allow for individual configuration of the Model, Role, Temperature, Max Tokens, and Top P respectively.
+The default `--model` used will be updated overtime as new models are released.

 A system prompt can be set by using the `--system-message` flag: